Alchemyst-ai/benchmarks/README.md

 Alchemyst Benchmarks

-This repository contains a collection of benchmarks used to evaluate and compare different systems, approaches, and workflows in a reproducible way.
+This repository contains a collection of benchmarks used to evaluate and compare different systems, approaches, and workflows in a reproducible manner.

-The goal of this repo is clarity and comparibility.
+The primary goals of this repository are clarity, fair comparison, and reproducibility.

 Repository structure